awyspr/awyspr-fieldnotes/2026-08-14-awsservicematrix.md

 ## The wrap up

 In the world of AWS, not all services are created equal, and not all regions are either.
-That's not a criticism, its reality, and hopefully our tool https://awsservicematrix.info helps people understand the diversity a bit more.
+That's not a criticism, its reality, and hopefully our tool helps people understand that diversity a bit more so they can plan regional deployments.

 [Back to awyspr fieldnotes index](https://fieldnotes.awyspr.com)